RhineLT/mtcm-kd/README.md

 ```bash
 python visualize.py
 ```
-and then refer to the repository for the 3D visualization of the volumes: [3D nii Visulalizer](https://github.com/adamkwolf/3d-nii-visualizer)
+- then refer to the repository for the 3D visualization of the volumes: [3D nii Visulalizer](https://github.com/adamkwolf/3d-nii-visualizer)
 </p>

 </p>